Chipotle results from the process of smoking a jalapeno pepper. Your Green Mountain grill lends itself very well to this task.

 BORDER-TOWN CHIPOTLE SAUCE

-- You want to mix these distinct flavors, which you can do either by refrigerating for a few hours or by simmering on the stove for 30 minutes.
+You want to mix these distinct flavours, which you can do either by refrigerating for a few hours or by simmering on the stove for 30 minutes.
 Either way works well, but the stove top method yields a slightly more robust taste.